How do we learn English at St Denys?

 In the Foundation Stage English is integrated throughout the curriculum.
 The children experience English through child led, adult led and adult initiated activities.
 They learn about sounds, letter and words in a language rich environment in which they develop confidence in expressing themselves through reading, writing and phonics.
 They also have a wealth of opportunities to develop their speaking and listening skills in a range of situations.

 In Reception writing is through topic work and is supported by a teacher, TA or LSA.
+In the Summer term, EYFS begin to follow 'The Write Stuff' writing system in line with Key Stage One.

 Speaking and listening